 7. Although she has travelled abroad to experience all 4 different seasons, she regrets that she has never seen actual snow falling right in front of her eyes. 😦 Ironically, the only snow she ever saw were not during winter!

 8. Often, she is stumped by the question of where her favourite destination is, because there is no single favourite destination haha. & NO, please stop thinking Korea is THE place just cos she’s been there 5x & stayed the longest.
-Destinations she loves (up to now – Feb 2017) include Switzerland, Tasmania, USA & Canada, all of which were memorable holidays.
-She has no idea when she’ll be able to return to these destinations though…
+Destinations she loves (up to now – September 2017) include Taiwan, Switzerland, Tasmania, USA & Canada, all of which were memorable holidays.
+She has no idea when she’d be able to return to some of these destinations though…

 9. She avoids direct contact with animals in her own homeland, but squeals with delight when she gets up close with wildlife abroad.
 E.g. hugging lamb & koala, letting wild fairy penguins smell her shoes, chasing after dolphins and whales out at sea.